argosatcore/Deb_Dots/README.md

 - **[Ridiculously fast key repeat rate](./.config/sway/config/#L102):** Like, really fast.

 ## Programs referenced by these configs
-All of which are `apt install`able on Debian Sid:
+All of which are `apt install`able on Debian:

 | Program         | Description                                                                           |
 | ---             | ---                                                                                  |